3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/constructors-and-prototypes.md

 A constructor is any Javascript function that is used to return a new object.
 The language doesn’t make a distinction.
 A function can be written to be used as a constructor or to be called as a normal function, or to be used either way.

-If we wanted to simulate a class in JavaScript:

 ```javascript
 function Person(name){
   this.name = name;